Posted on Saturday, September 10th, 2022 at 6:05 pm

 When Will the Insurance Company Respond to My Demand Letter?

 Attorneys typically include a request in the letter for the insurance carrier to reply within a specific timeframe.
-However, there is no set number of days within which they must answer.
+However, there is no set number of days they must answer.
 The time it takes for the insurer to respond to the demand letter your lawyer sends depends on a range of factors, such as:

-- Insurer size – Large insurance companies might use a streamlined process to review insurance claims.
+- Insurer size – Large insurance companies might use a streamlined process to review claims.
 However, it depends on how many insurance adjusters they employ and the number of resources at their disposal.
 Smaller carriers might not have the time or resources for efficiently processing claims.
 It might be weeks or months before anyone even looks at your letter.

 Abel Law Firm has represented accident victims in Oklahoma since 1976.
 Our Oklahoma City personal injury attorneys have over 150 years of combined legal experience.
 Our team understands the challenges you face after an accident and strives to provide the guidance and support necessary for you to get through this traumatic experience.